 If your scores are much lower, then let’s take test-optional colleges at their word that not sending scores will have no negative impact on an admission decision – they’ll consider other factors more heavily, especially your academic record, extracurricular commitment, essays, and recommendations.

-If your scores are not competitive for colleges with later deadlines, and only if you feel safe doing it, take an upcoming test in December or February (or January, if College Board decides to offer a January test in 2021).
+If your scores are not competitive for colleges with later deadlines, and only if you feel safe doing it, take an upcoming test in December or February.
 Yes, even Harvard will accept a February score!
-And you’ll need to do some significant prep for that test.
+And you’ll need to do some significant prep for that test too - our guide to preparing for college entrance exams can help.
 Otherwise, submit your future applications without scores and know that all the hard work you’ve done throughout high school will be key to your successful application.

 Regardless of when you apply, do NOT self-report SAT/ACT scores on the Testing page of your Common App for the colleges where you indicate that you don’t want your scores considered.
 However, you’ll need to remember to self-report your scores for colleges where you want your scores to be considered.